bob4o-afk/Wall-E-2.0/embedded/README.md

      ```

 8. **Upload the ino code**:
    - Upload the Arduino code to the Arduino.
-You can use the Arduino IDE on a different computer or with the [Arduino library](https://medium.com/@kevinlutzer9/programming-an-arduino-device-remotely-using-a-raspberry-pi-f55728bbda8f).
+You can use the Arduino IDE on a different computer or with the [Arduino library for Raspberry Pi](https://medium.com/@kevinlutzer9/programming-an-arduino-device-remotely-using-a-raspberry-pi-f55728bbda8f).

 9. **Follow the schematic**:
    - Use the schematic provided in the `embedded` folder.